MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 To know more about the network of laureates, we will compute basic statistics about the number of laureates in each prize, the age of laureates, their gender, country of birth and connectivity.
 The most interesting results have been summarized below, and more statistics can be found in the explainer notebook which you can find in the GitHub repository of the webpage.

-### Number of laureates in each Nobel Prize
+### Number of Laureates in each Nobel Prize

-Before studying the attributes of laureates, let's look at how they are distributed in the different Nobel prizes.
+Before studying the attributes of Laureates, let's look at how they are distributed in the different Nobel prizes.

 <p align="center">
   <img src="images/prize_distribution.png?raw=true">
 </p>

-The scientific prizes have the most laureates because it is common that they are jointly awarded to several laureates at the same time, whereas the Literature Nobel Prize usually awards only one laureate every year.
-It shows that science relies on the multiple perspectives of different researchers on the same topic, unlike literature which is more centered on the individual perspective of a single writer.
+The scientific prizes have the most Laureates because it is common that they are jointly awarded to several Laureates at the same time, whereas the Literature Nobel Prize usually awards only one Laureate every year.
+It shows that science relies on the multiple perspectives of different researchers on the same topic, unlike Literature which is more centered on the individual perspective of a single writer.

 <p align="center">
   <img src="images/prize_distribution_evolution.png?raw=true">